Food Access

 Use the filters to change the schools included in the map view: county, percent of students eligible for free or reduced lunch, and participation in the Community Eligibility Provision (CEP) and Universal Free Breakfast program.

-Data Source: Texas Department of Agriculture, School Nutrition Programs - Meal Reimbursement Information - Program Year 2023-2024, accessed August 2024
+Data Source: Texas Department of Agriculture, School Nutrition Programs - Meal Reimbursement Information - Program Year 2024-2025, accessed August 2025

 Refreshed: Annually.
-Dashboard last refreshed September 2024.
+Dashboard last refreshed August 2025.